davidfrantz/force/docs/source/howto/lcf.rst

 	force-higher-level /data/FS_spatial_model_generalization/090_scripts/parameterfiles/30_lcf_sampling.prm

 to extract spectral information from spectral-temporal metrics at the locations given.
+You can access the parameter file `here <../_static/parameter-files/tutorials/lcf/30_lcf_sampling.prm>`_ or use the one provided in the data repository.